 So what’s the best way to get started to work online and travel the world?

 I strongly believe that by acquiring new skills and getting paid for it by your clients is probably the best way to get started.
-No matter if that’s web design, Copywriting or social media marketing.
-Once you are making a comfortable income you can start working on your own projects to minimize client contact on your travels and making work from anywhere even easier.
+No matter if that’s a web design, copywriting, or social media marketing.
+Once you are making a comfortable income you can start working on your own projects to minimize client contact on your travels and make work from anywhere even easier.

 In fact, most people do it this way and you should too!
 There are enough opportunities for anyone to make a living off it and I wish you lots of success along the way!